From Court to Capital: Reception

 Miller criticized the book's scholarly interpretations and translations of ancient literature from China, arguing that existing translations "if consulted, would immediately show where they have gone wrong."
-Miller also stated that the authors should had "unsupported readings of such texts" with erroneous conclusions, as well as improper interpretations of Japanese texts, which "fare even worse", inconsistent romanization of Japanese, and improper usage of English terms.
+Miller also stated that the authors should have "unsupported readings of such texts" with erroneous conclusions, as well as improper interpretations of Japanese texts, which "fare even worse", inconsistent romanization of Japanese, and improper usage of English terms.
 In sum Miller stated: "their control of over two-thirds of these sources is woefully inadequate".
 Miller overall argued that there were "the many different ways in which Wheatley & See's new book disappoints our reasonable expectations for a publication issued by the distinguished press of one of our major universities."

 Charles Dunn, in Journal of the Royal Asiatic Society of Great Britain and Ireland, praised the book as being "a satisfactory contribution" due to content being "fully documented and analysed", despite the premise not being "original".

 M. A. Morgan of the University of Bristol described the book as having an "impressive scholarly structure" in which "it is unlikely the integrity and overall shape of the structure will be seriously challenged for a generation."

 Marwyn Samuels of the University of British Columbia praised the authors for having "courage (some might call it chutzpa[sic])" of covering a historical period with "wide gaps in our knowledge".
 The reviewer praised chapter 2, "The Rise of the Ceremonial Center," stating "this chapter alone justifies the volume[...]"